JacobPaxton/data_science_notes/frontend_notes.md

 <!-- Polished -->
 ## HTML Basics
-- Foundation of web pages
+- Hypertext Markup Language; the foundation of web design
 - Specifically elements, tags, and attributes
     - Element: start-tag + content + end-tag
     - Tags: the start and end of HTML elements